nodejs/node/deps/npm/docs/content/cli-commands/npm-access.md

 * You have been given read-write privileges for a package, either as a member of a team or directly as an owner.

-If you have two-factor authentication enabled then you'll have to pass in an otp with `--otp` when making access changes.
+If you have two-factor authentication enabled then you'll be prompted to provide an otp token, or may use the `--otp=...` option to specify it on the command line.

 If your account is not paid, then attempts to publish scoped packages will fail with an HTTP 402 status code (logically enough), unless you use `--access=public`.

 Management of teams and team memberships is done with the `npm team` command.